🇦🇺 Australia

 Picture Framer Visa Pathway Australia

-Picture Framers can migrate to Australia through the 482 Temporary Skill Shortage visa for contract work or the 186 Employer Nomination Scheme for permanent residence.
-Both pathways require TRA skills assessment and employer sponsorship.
-Regional employers often actively recruit overseas framers.
+Picture framers can migrate to Australia through employer sponsorship via the Temporary Skill Shortage (482) or Employer Nomination Scheme (186) visas.
+Both require TRA skills assessment, demonstrating English proficiency, and securing an Australian employer willing to sponsor your role.

 Key Facts